seroanalytics/serojump/README.md

 This package is ideal for researchers looking to:

-- Model antibody kinetics over time.
+- Model antibody kinetics over time
-- Estimate infection rates and antibody waning using serological data.
+- Estimate infection rates and antibody waning using serological data
-- Perform MCMC inference on serological models.
+- Perform MCMC inference on serological models

-The best place to get started with serojump is our preprint.
+The best place to get started with serojump is our preprint (coming soon).
 In this repo, ceveral model templates are provided to simplify usage, while also allowing users to customize models for specific research questions.

 ## Installation